Derek Ahonen

 Derek Ahonen is an American playwright, director, producer, and filmmaker.
 He is a co-founder of The Amoralists Theatre Company in NYC.
 Ahonen is most known for his plays The Pied Pipers of The Lower East Side, Happy In The Poorhouse, The Bad And The Better, and The Qualification of Douglas Evans which have had numerous runs in New York and have been translated, adapted, and performed across three different continents.
-His plays are published by Indie Theatre Now and Playscripts Inc.
+His plays are published by Concord Theatricals.

 Early life

 The son of Anna, a Children's Theatre Director, Ahonen was born in Chicago, Illinois.
 Having grown up around the theatre, Ahonen began performing in his mother's plays from a young age.
 After graduating from Waubonsie Valley High School, Ahonen moved to New York City to continue his education at the American Academy of Dramatic Arts.
 Ahonen married in 2019 and stated he lived for a time at a Congregational Church.